March 2023 BLM Estimated Wild Horse and Burro Population

-Captured Wild Horses and Burros in BLM Facilities
+Captured Wild Horses and Burros in BLM Facilities as of March 2023

 America’s Wild Horses: Then and Now

 In 1971, more letters poured into Congress over the threat to our nation’s wild horses than over any issue in U.S. history, except for the Vietnam War.
-And so Congress unanimously passed the Wild Free-Roaming Horse and Burro Act of 1971, declaring that “wild horses and burros are living symbols of the historic and pioneer spirit of the West; that they contribute to the diversity of life forms within the Nation and enrich the lives of the American people; and that these horses and burros are fast disappearing from the American scene.”
+And so Congress unanimously passed the Wild and Free-Roaming Horses and Burros Act of 1971, declaring that “wild horses and burros are living symbols of the historic and pioneer spirit of the West; that they contribute to the diversity of life forms within the Nation and enrich the lives of the American people; and that these horses and burros are fast disappearing from the American scene.”

 The Bureau of Land Management (BLM) and the U.S. Forest Service (USFS) were appointed to implement the Act, though most herd areas are under BLM jurisdiction.